European Youth Parliament: National Selection Conferences (NSC)

-International Sessions
+International Sessions (IS)

 International Sessions are often referred to as the EYP's flagship sessions.
 They are the most prestigious events that the network runs.
+They are hosted by a country but unlike the others involve help from the International Office and Delegates from a range of other countries that have been chosen from there NSC.

 Each international session starts with a two-day Teambuilding part.
 This is followed by four or five days for Committee Work.
 A member of the European Parliament or some alternative expert will generally visit once to answer questions and quickly discuss the topic with the Committee.

-The sessions end with a General Assembly.
-If a resolution is approved it is sent on to the European Parliament, for the consideration of MEPs.
-General Assembly is usually held in an honorary or prestigious location, such as the host country's Houses of Parliament or the main hall of the City Council.

 As of Summer 2025, 103 international EYP sessions have taken place (taking into account the Extraordinary International Session of EYP in Lillehammer, Norway, Winter 2010).